 Dogwood's Egg Bite Recipe: The Busy Woman's Solution to Protein-Packed Mornings

 Ever feel like you're choosing between a nutritious breakfast and actually getting out the door on time?
-As a busy woman constantly juggling farm life, mom life, and other morning responsibilities, I've been there too many times to count.
+As a busy woman constantly juggling farm chores, mom life, and morning harvests, I've been there too many times to count.

 Why Egg Bites Will Change Your Morning Routine

-I discovered egg bites when searching for a quick protein option that wouldn't leave me hungry by 9 AM or resorting to whatever snack I could grab on the go (we've all been there!).
+I discovered egg bites when searching for a quick protein option that wouldn't leave me hungry by 9 AM or resorting to grabbing an unsatisfying granola bar (or worse, not eating at all!).

 This egg bite recipe has become my favorite way to: